City Guide / Portland

 Most of the time, it’s no big deal.
 But it can induce more than a little stress when you pull into your neighborhood gas station minutes after it closed.
 And, if an Oregon gas station is short-staffed at rush hour, you might have to wait longer than you’d like.

-Pro: Tons to do all year long
+Pro: Many things to do all year long

 Dragon boats and the Hawthorne Bridge in downtown Portland, Oregon